canro91/canro91.github.io/_posts/2021-08-30-UnitTesting.md

 Learn to [write your first unit tests with MSTest]({% post_url 2021-03-15-UnitTesting101 %}).
 Read what a unit test is, why we need unit tests, and what makes a good unit test.

-Identify and fix these [4 common mistakes]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) when writing your first unit tests.
-Learn one of these [4 naming conventions]({% post_url 2021-04-12-UnitTestNamingConventions %}) and stick to it.
+Identify and fix these [four common mistakes]({% post_url 2021-03-29-UnitTestingCommonMistakes %}) when writing your first unit tests.
+Learn one of these [four naming conventions]({% post_url 2021-04-12-UnitTestNamingConventions %}) and stick to it.
 Don't worry about long test names.

 <div class="message">Find these first three posts plus a summary of "The Art of Unit Testing" and my best tips from this series on my free ebook “Unit Testing 101”. <a href="https://imcsarag.gumroad.com/l/unittesting101" target="_blank" rel="noopener noreferrer" data-goatcounter-click="UnitTesting101eBook-Link">Download your free copy on my Gumroad page</a> or click on the image below.</div>